-2.2.2.1.
 Psychometric properties of the test (reliability and validity)

-The questionnaire of self-assessment built previously presents the following metric qualities: the correlation of inter-items amounts to 0.32 and the internal consistency of Cronbach's alpha is 0.80.
+The questionnaire of self-assessment build previously presents the following metric qualities: the correlation of inter-items amounts to 0.3 and the internal consistency of Cronbach's alpha is 0.80.

-2.2.3.
-Perception of competence in the questionnaire
+2.3.
+Competencies' perception questionnaire

 This instrument was used to assess the variables related to the perception of competence mobilised during university training.
-The evaluation was carried out on a 4-level Likert scale: I am drowned in big gaps (1), I feel the difficulties that accumulate (2), I find the requirements affordable (3) and I am in perfect control of the situation (4).
+The evaluation was carried out on a 4-point Likert scale: I am drowned in big gaps (1), I feel the difficulties that accumulate (2), I find the requirements affordable (3) and I am in perfect control of the situation (4).
 The score of each subject is the sum of the points obtained in each item.
 The following three areas were assessed:

-- Practical skills: The following seven items were assessed: recuperating between training sessions; leading a group on the field; respecting the time available to engage in practice; running in endurance and supporting strength exercises; being accepted by others in the game; progressing in learning techniques; and following the rhythm of the practice sessions. - Oral competencies: The following seven items were assessed: expressing yourself orally in a constructed manner; speaking in front of the audience; communicating your ideas to the teacher; questioning the teacher; listening and retaining oral exchanges; and retaining lectures. - Writing competencies: The following eight items were assessed: take notes, use the draft, analyse a question, understand the expected work, respect the instructions, argue an answer, elaborate a synthesis and organise the research documents.
+Practical skills: Seven items were assessed: recuperating between training sessions; leading a group on the field; respecting the time available to engage in practice; running in endurance and supporting strength exercises; being accepted by others in the game; progressing in learning techniques; and following the rhythm of the practice sessions.

+Oral competencies: Seven items were assessed: expressing one's self orally in a constructed manner; speaking in front of the audience; communicating one's ideas to the teacher; questioning the teacher; listening and retaining oral exchanges; and retaining lectures.

+Writing competencies: Eight items were assessed: taking notes; using the draft; analysing a question; understanding the expected work; respecting the instructions; arguing an answer; elaborating a synthesis; and organising the research documents.

-Subjects responded according to the four levels, I am drowned in big gaps (1), I feel the difficulties that accumulate, I find the requirements affordable and I am in perfect control of the situation (4), to the three types of training requirements.
+Subjects responded according to the four levels, I am drowned in big gaps (1), I feel the difficulties that accumulate (2), I find the requirements affordable (3) and I am in perfect control of the situation (4), to the three types of training requirements.
 The score of each subject is the sum of the points obtained in each item.

-2.2.3.1.
-The academic outcomes
+2.3.1.
+Academic outcomes

-We noted the school averages of seven teaching modules of the first semester for the academic year 2018-2019, received from schooling services.
-Each module is assessed on 20 pts.
+We noted the school averages of seven teaching modules of the first semester for the academic year 2018-2019 received from schooling services.
+Each module was noted on 20 points.

-2.3.
+2.4.
 Study design

-Just at the beginning of the second half of the year, in February, we distributed the first questionnaire, Duclos' (2004) Self-Esteem Scale, to students in a single session after linguistic explanation and clarification (translation of some terms into Arabic).
+Just at the beginning of the second half of the year in February, we distributed the first questionnaire, Duclos' (2004) Self-Esteem Scale, to students in a single session after linguistic explanation and clarification (translation of some terms into Arabic).

 The questionnaire (analysing variables related to the perception of one's competence) was tested for 'content validation' on 30 cases of the promotion (LEEPS) 2017-2018 within the framework of a pilot project of student accompaniment and support.
-Then, in a second phase, it was explained and distributed to the entire student sample through SurveyMonkey an online survey tool.
+Then, in a second phase, it was explained and distributed to the entire student sample through SurveyMonkey, an online survey tool.

-2.4.
+2.5.
 Data analysis

-We used the Bravais-Pearson linear correlation coefficient (r) to analyse the relationships between the variables and the non-parametric Mann-Whitney test to compare means.
-The significance level was set at < 0.05.
+We used the Bravais-Pearson linear correlation coefficient (r) to analyse the relationships between the variables and the nonparametric Mann-Whitney test to compare means.
+The significance level was set at <0.05.

-Besides comparing the variations in self-esteem scores, we used the Mann-Whitney test, which is a non-parametric test, to compare the means of two independent groups on the same variable.
+In addition to comparing the variation in self-esteem scores, we used the Mann-Whitney test, which is a non-parametric test, to compare the means of two independent groups on the same variable.
 The readjustment of the calculations for all pairwise comparisons was carried out using the Bonferroni correction.